 Am J Prev Med.
 2016;50(3):365-72.

 Authors: Singleton CR, Affuso O, Sen B.

 INTRODUCTION: Racial disparities in obesity exist at the individual and community levels.
 Retail food environment has been hypothesized to be associated with racial disparities in obesity prevalence.
 This study aimed to quantify how much food environment measures explain racial disparities in obesity at the county level.
 METHODS: Data from 2009 to 2010 on 3,135 U.S. counties were extracted from the U.S. Department of Agriculture Food Environment Atlas and the Behavioral Risk Factor Surveillance System and... more

 BACKGROUND: Social media have transformed the communications landscape.
 People increasingly obtain news and health information online and via social media.
 Social media platforms also serve as novel sources of rich observational data for health research (including infodemiology, infoveillance, and digital disease detection detection).
 While the number of studies using social... more

 Food and beverage price promotions may be potential targets for public health initiatives but have not been well documented.
-We assessed prevalence and patterns of price promotions for food and beverage... more
+We assessed prevalence and patterns of price promotions for food and beverage products in a... more

-INTRODUCTION: The electronic cigarette (e-cigarette) market has evolved rapidly in recent years, with exploding growth in brands and product types; however, e-cigarette use among priority (sexual minority and low-income) populations and its relationship with smoking-cessation and tobacco control policies have yet to be fully characterized.
-METHODS: The authors conducted a nationally representative online... more
+INTRODUCTION: The electronic cigarette (e-cigarette) market has evolved rapidly in recent years, with exploding growth in brands and product types; however, e-cigarette use among priority (sexual minority and low-income) populations and its relationship with smoking-cessation and... more